laravel/vapor-docs/1.0/projects/environments.md

 ## Memory

-Vapor allocates CPU power of your Lambda function in proportion to the amount of memory configured.
-You may increase or decrease the memory by using the `memory` option in your environment's `vapor.yml` configuration:
+Vapor (via AWS Lambda) allocates CPU power to your Lambda function in proportion to the amount of memory configured for the application.
+You may increase or decrease the configured memory using the `memory` option in your environment's `vapor.yml` configuration:

 ```yaml
 id: 2